limestonenetworks/oneportal-whmcs/README.md

 > OS => CentOS 5.9 x64,CentOS 6.4 x64,Debian 7.0 x64,Fedora 18 x64,Gentoo 12.1 x64,Red Hat Enterprise Linux 5.9 x64,Red Hat Enterprise Linux 6.4 x64,Ubuntu 13.04 x64,Ubuntu 12.10 x64,Arch Linux 2012.12 x64,CloudLinux Server 6.4 x64,Fedora 19 x64,openSUSE 12.1 x86,PBXware 3.1 x86,Scientific Linux 6.2 x64,Slackware 13.37 x64,Windows 2012 Standard Edition R2 - 64 bit

 > IPs => 1 IP, 2 IPs, 3 IPs, 4 IPs, 5 IPs

+> Control Panel => None, cPanel

+* Note about control panel: If centos 5/6 or cloud linux is chosen for the operating system then cpanel will be preinstalled and a license issued.
+If another operating system is chosen then it will not be preinstalled but a license will still be issued.